-Over 50 years ago, the legendary Julia Child introduced French cuisine to American housewives with her cooking series, The French Chef, on PBS.
-Since then, many of the dishes she introduced have become fairly commonplace.
-Even so, there’s nothing ordinary about Classic Quiche Lorraine.
+Over 50 years ago, the legendary Julia Child introduced French cuisine to American housewives with her PBS cooking series, The French Chef.
+Many of the dishes Julia introduced have become fairly commonplace, but there’s nothing ordinary about Quiche Lorraine.

-This savory quiche is created by layering crisp-fried bacon, scallions, and Swiss cheese inside a pie crust and then filling with a creamy egg custard.
-Julia’s original recipe was baked inside a homemade pastry crust, but there’s no shame in taking a shortcut by using a refrigerated pie dough AND it saves considerable prep time!
+This savory quiche has layers of crisp-fried bacon, scallions, and Swiss cheese topped with a creamy egg custard.
+Julia’s original recipe was baked in a homemade pastry crust.
+There’s no shame in taking a shortcut with refrigerated pie dough though — it saves considerable prep time!

 Cover the crust with a layer bacon—about 10 slices cooked and crumbled.